 This is a stirringly beautiful walk whatever time of year you visit.
-But in an ideal world you would walk this route on a summer evening, when the sun starts to dip and fill what feels like the whole of Northumberland with a burnished gold.
+But in an ideal world you would walk this route on an early autumn evening, when the sun starts to dip and fill what feels like the whole of Northumberland with a burnished gold.

 Leave the pub and walk with care for 100m east along the old military road (the B6318) before turning north/left up a lane by the minuscule hamlet of Once Brewed (more later) and Peel.
 The lane zig-zags up to the car park (grid reference NY751677).
 From here you head east following the line of Hadrian’s Wall – although rangers ask you to not actually walk on the wall but keep to the path.

 This is a wildly romantic landscape.
 When I visited, ravens were cackling, hopping from stone to stone ahead of me and looking minded to gang up on any solitary walker.
 To the south were the layered ridges of Pennine dales; ahead, like a rollercoaster along a heaving ridgeline of volcanic rock, Hadrian’s Wall tumbled towards Housesteads Roman Fort.